 With Congress

-The bipartisan Save Oak Flat Act would keep an Indigenous sacred space currently within the boundaries of Tonto National Forest protected from total destruction by a foreign mining operation.
+One current example: BJC supports the Save Oak Flat From Foreign Mining Act (H.R.
+1351), which would keep an Indigenous sacred space currently within the boundaries of Tonto National Forest protected from total destruction by a foreign mining operation.
+We also oppose efforts to infuse Christian nationalism into our public schools or other areas.
+One religious belief should not be elevated in the law over others.

-These projects are two of many BJC undertakes to defend religious minorities.
+Those are just two of many projects BJC undertakes to defend religious freedom for everyone.

 RELATED